Congratulations on your new addition!

 Car Seat Safety

-Your baby's car seat is one of the most important items to prepare ahead of time - you can't leave the hospital without one!
+Your baby’s car seat is one of the most important items to prepare ahead of time.
+You can’t leave the hospital without one!
 Hawaii state law mandates that all children under the age of 4 must be restrained in a federally approved child safety seat.
 Drivers found in violation of this law can face fines up to $500.

 Check your car seat for the following:

 - Expiration date.
 Most child safety seats expire 6 years after the date of manufacture, although some may last longer.
 If you can’t find the expiration date printed on the car seat, check the owner’s manual or call the manufacturer.